-Young single mothers with children make up the largest percentage of Montana’s homeless population.
-Harmony House transitional living program provides a supportive, nurturing place to learn and grow while creating harmony in the lives of young women and their babies.
+Harmony House transitional living program provides a supportive, nurturing place to learn and grow while creating harmony in the lives of young women and their children.

 How can I apply?